jcasoft/GoogleCalendar-Skill/README.md

 - Whats my next meeting
 - List my appointments for today
-- List My events for tomorrow
+- List my events for tomorrow
 - List my appointments until tomorrow
 - My compromises for the Sunday
 - Whats my events for the following 5 days
-- Whats my next appointment with gianluca (New)
+- When is my appointment with gianluca (New)
 - Where is my next meeting (New)